 For a 1973 camera, the T3’s specs are pretty fat.
 Its metal focal-plane shutter operates from 1 to 1/1000 sec.
 You can set ISO from 12 to 3200.
 The T3 came with no accessory shoe, but the hot shoe attached to mine was a common add-on.
 When you attached a flash to it, the camera synched it to the shutter.
 The T3 features a self-timer, mirror lockup, depth-of-field preview, and (refreshingly) a multiple-exposure lever.

 I had but one complaint with the T3: its focusing screen offers only a microprism.
 I prefer the precision of split-image focusing.
 Worse, my T3’s microprism is faint, making it useless to my middle-aged eyes.
 I was left to twist the 50mm f/1.7 Hexanon AR lens’s focus ring until the image looked sharp in the viewfinder.
 Typical of 50mm lenses, the focus ring has a long travel under 10 feet and a very short travel from 10 feet to infinity, making it hard to be sure of proper focus on far-away shots.
 To cover any focusing sins, I shrunk the aperture as much as I could to broaden the depth of field.

 A T3 weirdness is that its lens is wide open until you press the shutter button, at which time the blades close to whatever aperture you chose.
 I think every other SLR I own (that doesn’t require you to stop down to meter) leaves the aperture blades at whatever aperture you set.

-I moved in close to this chain and set the aperture wide to see how the Hexanon AR lens performed with shallow depth of field.
+I moved in close to this chain and set the aperture wide to see how the 50mm f/1.7 Hexanon AR lens performed with shallow depth of field.
 Not bad.

 See more photos in the Konica Autoreflex T3 gallery.

-I like this camera.
-I’d probably like it more, and use it again someday, if the meter worked.
+I like this camera, and I love this lens.
 If you come upon a T3 with a working meter, scoop it right up.